-“There’s way too much emphasis on AI and automation – and not enough recognition of some of the critical issues that currently affect the way people interact in the workplace, issues that will continue to plague us unless serious action is taken,” says Professor Lucy Taksa, co-Director of Macquarie's Centre for Workforce Futures..
+“There’s way too much emphasis on AI and automation – and not enough recognition of some of the critical issues that currently affect the way people interact in the workplace, issues that will continue to plague us unless serious action is taken,” says Professor Lucy Taksa, co-Director of the Macquarie Business School's Centre for Workforce Futures.

 “The future of work is already here,” she adds.
 “The issues around managing diversity and power in the workplace that exist today, will still need to be managed tomorrow.”